-Stock-Based Compensation Effective January 1, 2006, the Company adopted FASB ASC 718 "Accounting for Stock Options and Other Stock-based Compensation" which requires that all stock-based compensation be recognized as an expense in the financial statements and that such cost be measured at the fair value of the award.
-This statement was adopted using the modified prospective method of application, which requires the Company to recognize compensation expense on a prospective basis.
+Stock-Based Compensation The Company follows FASB ASC 718 "Accounting for Stock Options and Other Stockbased Compensation" which requires that all stock-based compensation be recognized as an expense in the financial statements and that such cost be measured at the fair value of the award.
 FASB ASC 718 also requires that excess tax benefits related to stock option exercises and restricted stock awards be reflected as financing cash inflows instead of operating cash inflows.

 Pension Plans The amounts recognized in the consolidated financial statements related to pension are determined from actuarial valuations.
-Inherent in these valuations are assumptions including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2009, rate of increase in future compensation levels and mortality rates.
-These assumptions are updated annually and are disclosed in Note 11.
-The Company adopted FASB ASC 715, "Compensation - Retirement Benefits," on December 31, 2006.
-FASB ASC 715 requires companies to recognize the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its statement of financial position and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
+Inherent in these valuations are assumptions including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2010, rate of increase in future compensation levels and mortality rates.
+These assumptions are updated annually and are disclosed in Note 10.
+The Company follows FASB ASC 715, "Compensation - Retirement Benefits," which requires companies to recognize the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its statement of financial position and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
 The funded status is measured as the difference between the fair value of the plan assets and the projected benefit obligation as of the date of its fiscal year-end.
 There have been no significant changes in the Company's long-term rate of return assumptions for the past three fiscal years ended December 31 and management believes they are not reasonably likely to change in the future.
 Pursuant to ASC 715, the Company has recognized the funded status of its defined benefit postretirement plan in its consolidated balance sheet and has recognized changes in that funded status through comprehensive income.

-Impact of New Accounting Pronouncements
+Impact of New and Not Yet Adopted Accounting Pronouncements